 What Is a Nurse Educator?

-Nurse educators are registered nurses (RNs) who have obtained advanced nursing degrees that allow them to teach nursing curricula at colleges and universities, teaching and helping to train the future nurses of the world.
-They serve as faculty members in both nursing schools and teaching hospitals, transferring their valuable knowledge, experience, and skill sets to their students who will ultimately serve as the next generation of nurses.
-Many nurse educators, in addition to working in the classroom and teaching, also work in clinical settings.
+Nurse educators are registered nurses (RNs) who have obtained advanced nursing degrees that allow them to teach nursing curricula at colleges and universities, educating and training the future nurses of the world.
+They serve as faculty members in both nursing schools and teaching hospitals, transferring their valuable knowledge, experience, and skill sets to their students, who will ultimately serve as the next generation of nurses.
+In addition to working in the classroom and teaching, many nurse educators also work in clinical settings.
 The best nurse educators will exhibit exceptional leadership qualities, have excellent communication abilities, and have in-depth, comprehensive knowledge in their given field.
 Nurse educators are responsible for designing, evaluating, updating, and implementing new and current nursing education curricula.
 These educational professionals act as both advisers and role models for the students, assisting them in their journeys toward becoming successful licensed registered nurses.

 Becoming a Nurse Educator